 Are you ready to start your journaling adventure?
 It’s time to choose your journal!
 Shopping for a new journal isn’t as easy as it appears.
 There are many types of journals available, and the one you ultimately decide upon should align with your journaling goals.

-Not only are there different types of journals, but there are also different styles of journals as well.
-This post will walk you through everything you need to know about the different styles and types of journals so you can get the perfect journal for you!
+There are different types of journals, but there are also different styles of journals as well.
+This post will walk you through everything you need to know about the different styles and types of journals to get the perfect journal for you!

 Sorry – Not Scholarly Journals

-Before we get types of journals, let’s take a brief detour and talk about scholarly and peer-reviewed journals.
-There are tons of scientific journals, medical journals, research journals, and scholarly opinions based on heavy research.
+Before we get types of journals, let’s detour and talk about scholarly and peer-reviewed journals.
+There are tons of scientific journals, medical journals, research journals, and informed opinions based on heavy research.
 We aren’t talking about that here.
 Check out this website if you’re looking for information on scholarly research!

-We’re talking about a very different type of journal, one without jargon and footnotes.
-We’re talking about the journals that you use every day to help you understand yourself better.
-Both types of journals have a place – but we’re more interested in the personal here than in research.
+We’re talking about a very different type of journal without jargon and footnotes.
+We’re talking about the journals you use every day to help you understand yourself better.
+Each type of journal has a place – but we’re more interested in the personal here than in research.
 Sorry if anyone took an unexpected detour!

 Styles of Journals